• Privacy Policy/Disclaimer

 5. CRUSH the rosemary, dill seed, and garlic.
 Pulse 2 to 3 times.

-7. STORE in an airtight container in a cool dark place (like your spice cupboard) for up to 3 months.
+7. STORE in an airtight container (like a mason jar).
+Keep the blend in a cool, dry place (like your spice cupboard) for up to 3 months.
+Label the sealed jar with the date before placing it in your spice cabinet.

 Montreal Steak Seasoning Uses